awsdocs/aws-iot-sitewise-user-guide/doc_source/config-opcua-source-console.md

 1. \(Optional\) For **Destination**, choose where the source data is sent\.
 By default, your source sends data to AWS IoT SiteWise\.
 You can use a AWS IoT Greengrass stream to export your data to a local destination or to the AWS Cloud instead\.
 **Note**
 You must choose AWS IoT SiteWise as your source destination if you want to process data from this source at the edge with AWS IoT SiteWise\.
-For more information about processing data at the edge, see [Process data locally with AWS IoT SiteWise](edge-processing.md)\.
+For more information about processing data at the edge, see [Enabling edge data processing](edge-processing.md)\.

    To send your data to another destination: